microsoft/STL/README.md

 * Tests: **Coming soon.** We rely on three test suites: devcrt, tr1, and [libcxx][].
 We need to replace our current test harness, which extensively uses Microsoft-internal machinery.

-* Continuous Integration: **In progress.** We have set up Azure Pipelines to validate changes of the repository.
+* Continuous Integration: **In progress.** We have set up Azure Pipelines to validate changes to the repository.
-However, that infrastructure still requires manual review before building community submitted pull requests, as we have not yet hardened it against untrusted input.
+However, that infrastructure requires manual review before building community-submitted pull requests, as we have not yet hardened it against untrusted changes.

 * Contribution Guidelines: **Coming soon.** Working on the STL's code involves following many rules.
 We have codebase conventions, Standard requirements, Microsoft-specific requirements, binary compatibility (ABI) requirements, and more.